-This Spring, Charnice Milton Community Bookstore and We Act Radio are launching reading and conversation with the aim of understanding the workings of oppression and our part in them.
+In Spring of 2022, Charnice Milton Community Bookstore and We Act Radio launched reading and conversation with the aim of understanding the workings of oppression and our part in them.
 We cannot work effectively to end what we do not comprehend.
 And we cannot act effectively if we feel hopeless, ill-equipped, over-whelmed, and isolated.
 So, this project is an attempt to address these issues with a shared journey.
 The journey is based on the Exodus story — not as a text of anyone’s religious covenant but as an engaging and provocative narrative about power and about what happens when disparate groups share the same space.

 More information and peeks inside.

 Preface for Rereading Exodus is below.

 Here’s a link to part of the “Preliminaries” chapter of Rereading Exodus.

 Excerpt introducing Joseph and Exodus stories:

 Profits from e- and print books benefit Charnice Milton Community Bookstore, which supports literacy in DC and provides free books to children, especially east of the river.

 Rereading Exodus is a journey, and I appreciate everyone who takes even a few of its steps with me.
 This book uses Exodus narrative — a story important to many aspects of popular culture — as a tool for exploring power, oppression, and clashes of perspectives.
 The goal is to learn how we got into this “Narrow Place” of inequality, militarism, and racism and how we might get ourselves — all of us — out.